Champions League last-16 team news and stats: Liverpool, Juventus, Barcelona and PSG in second-leg action

-The Champions League last-16 second legs get under way this week with Liverpool, Barcelona and PSG in action, but who will make it to the quarter-finals?
+The Champions League last-16 second-leg ties get under way this week with Liverpool, Barcelona and PSG in action, but who will make it to the quarter-finals?

 Borussia Dortmund vs Sevilla (agg 3-2), Tuesday, 8pm